This article was updated in June, 2019.

 Kids aren’t as physically active as they used to be

 Most American children and teens are physically active for less than an hour at a time.
-This is the cut-off I use for whether they should use a sports drink or not.
+One hour is the cut-off I use for whether young athletes should use a sports drink or not.

 Elite and high school athletes are, however, more likely to exercise for more than an hour.
-As such, they may benefit from using a sports drink during or after exercise.
+As such, they may benefit from using one during or after exercise to help them replace electrolytes lost from sweat and refuel with a small amount of easily absorbable carbohydrate.

-Children and teens engaged in exercise over one hour, or in high temperatures and/or humidity may benefit from the use of small amounts of sports drinks (a small 12 ounce bottle) to prevent dehydration.
+Children and teens engaged in exercise for longer than one hour, or who play in high temperatures and/or humidity may benefit from the use of sports drinks (a small 12-ounce bottle) to encourage good eating habits and prevent dehydration.

-Examples of intense physical activity are: football training during the summer, marathon training and races, back-to-back competitive soccer and tennis matches, swimming, and long cycling races.
+Examples of intense physical activity are: football training during the summer, marathon training and races, back-to-back competitive soccer and tennis matches, swimming, rowing on open water, and long cycling races.

 Sports drinks are a source of calories and sugar

-Consuming them may result in extra calories, sodium and sugar.
-Used inappropriately, sports drinks may contribute to unwanted or unhealthy weight gain.
+Used inappropriately, they may contribute to unwanted or unhealthy weight gain.

 They may also place children at higher risk for dental carries and may crowd out essential nutrients for growth and health.

-Sports drinks are a healthy alternative to soda (they are not);
+Sports drinks are a healthy alternative to soda;

 Is Water Good Enough for Athletes?